ptitjes/kzmq/README.md

 > See [Implementation status](#implementation-status) for more information.

 Kzmq is a Kotlin multi-platform ZeroMQ library.
 It supports four backend engines:
-- CIO, a Kotlin coroutine-based implementation (using `ktor-network` and `ktor-io`),
+- CIO, a pure Kotlin coroutine-based implementation (using `ktor-network` and `ktor-io`),
-- JeroMQ, a pure Java implementation of ZeroMQ,
+- [JeroMQ](https://github.com/zeromq/jeromq), a pure Java implementation of ZeroMQ,
-- ZeroMQ.JS, a Node.JS addon implementation of ZeroMQ,
+- [ZeroMQjs](https://github.com/zeromq/zeromq.js), a Node.JS addon implementation of ZeroMQ,
-- Libzmq, the main native implementation of ZeroMQ.
+- [Libzmq](https://github.com/zeromq/libzmq), the main native implementation of ZeroMQ.

 # Getting started